Simple steps towards a simple living lifestyle means different things to different people.

 And the best part is that they will learn to listen.

 It takes a lot of practice and time.
 But when you start using positive words repeatedly it will become easier and you’ll be motivated by the benefits.

-In the optic of simple living, it’s important to detach yourself from being overwhelmed and get to a point where you can actually handle stressful situations with focus and positivity.
+In the optic of simple living, it’s important to detach yourself from being overwhelmed.

-BABY STEP: Focus on breathing several times and then use positive words to fill your thoughts.
+Focus on breathing several times and then use the simple step of positive words to fill your thoughts.
 Repeat extensively.

 This allows a different “lens” to find its place.

 Who shows all their feelings to the world?
 Not me, and probably not you either.